aleibl/oxi-doc-md/README.md

 Note that for the generator to work correctly, git conventions for the commit message need to be observed:

 1. The first line should be brief, like a subject in an email.
 Brief: 50-60 characters is a good limit.
 2. Then a blank line.
 3. After that a longer message if further explanations are required.
-Additional blank lines to break down the message into paragraphs are ok.
+Additional blank lines to break down the message into paragraphs are OK.

 ToDo
 ----